PaulGrini/Arabidopsis_assemblies/README.md

 **Under Construction**
 ## 1. <i>Arabidopsis arenosa</i>
 The assembly pipeline with scripts and additional information can be found  [here (under construction)](01_arenosa_assembly/).
-If you are only interested in the genome and the predicted genes you can download them directly:
+The genome can be accessed at [NCBI Genome page](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCA_026151155.1/) Or you can download it directly from github:
 - The full genome: [Arabidopsis_arenosa_genome.fna.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.fna.gz)
 - The genome with repeats softmasked according to RepeatMasker: [Arabidopsis_arenosa_genome.softmasked.fna.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.softmasked.fna.gz)
 - The genome annotation in gtf format with the predicted genes from braker2 [Arabidopsis_arenosa_genome.annotation.gtf.gz](01_arenosa_assembly/Arabidopsis_arenosa_genome.annotation.gtf.gz).